-Having worked as a musician, high school teacher, writer, editor, college instructor, and narrative coach, my educational, professional, and lived experiences are quite varied.
+Having worked as a musician, high school teacher, writer, editor, college instructor, narrative coach, and university professor, my educational, professional, and lived experiences are quite varied.
 My intention is to promote social understanding and relational action on environmental, health and well-being, and cultural issues through public forms of education and literacy.

 One of the ways I explore critical and creative transformations in culture and society is through storytelling and arts-based education.
 My recently published book Rewriting Our Stories: Education, Empowerment, and Well-being shows how to use the therapeutic power of storytelling to rewrite and transform recurring negative stories to achieve greater empowerment and well-being in our lives.
 I’ve authored or edited other books and published articles on environmental and arts-based education topics.